kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 #### Downgrade

-A downgrade to a version which does not support this feature (1.29 an below) does not require any additional configuration changes.
+A downgrade to a version which does not support this feature (1.29 and below) does not require any additional configuration changes.
 All jobs, including these that specified a custom value for "managed-by", will be handled in the default way by the Job controller.
 However, this introduces the risk of